-Since it was established in 2003, EURODAC has proved to be a very important tool providing fingerprint comparison evidence to assist with determining the Member State responsible for examining an asylum application made in the EU.
-Its primary objective is to serve the implementation of Regulation (EU) No. 604/20133 ('the Dublin Regulation') and together these two instruments make up what is commonly referred to as the 'Dublin system'.
+Since it was established in 2003, Eurodac has proved to be a very important tool providing fingerprint comparison evidence to assist with determining the EU countries responsible for examining an asylum application made in the EU.